edkp-2025/edkp2025-administration/README.md

 ### 2. OpenHands Cloud
 OpenHands Cloud is a low to no-code AI-assisted coding platform that is accessible as a webapp in your browser.
 It is integrated tightly with Github, which allows it to seamlessly build your code and merge it to your Github repository.
-1. Navigate to OpenHands Cloud ([link](https://app.all-hands.dev/))
+1. Navigate to OpenHands Cloud. ([link](https://app.all-hands.dev/))
-2. Sign in with the Github login credentials provided to you (TBC)
+2. Sign in with the Github login credentials provided to you.
 3. There may be a pop-up to grant OpenHands permissions to access the Github account.
 Click on the 'Authorize' button.
 ![Initial login Github authorization](assets/images/readme-openhands-authgithub.png)
 4. If there is a pop-up to accept terms of service, accept it.